-- 5.1 We may publicly report on a range of matters to increase awareness and understanding of our scheme and improve member and industry practices. - We may publish reports about our activities and issues that relate to our scheme and the telecommunications industry.
-Reports may include a decision, temporary ruling, recommendation, or a systemic issue we have handled.
-We may include the details of complaints, names of members (but not consumers or occupiers), and the reasons for our view. - 5.3 Our reports may include: - (a) complaint statistics and trends analysis; - (b) case studies or scenarios and insights from complaints and systemic issues; and - (c) information about our scheme. - 5.4 We may publish the name of a provider if they fail to comply with the obligation to become a member. - 5.5 We may publish the name of a member who does not comply with our scheme, and how they do not comply.
+- 5.1 We may publicly report on a range of matters to increase awareness and understanding of our scheme and improve member and industry practices. - 5.2 We may publish reports about our activities and issues that relate to our scheme and the telecommunications industry.
+Reports may include a decision, recommendation, or systemic issue recommendation.
+If we publish a decision, recommendation, or systemic issue recommendation, we may also include the details of complaints, enquiries, names of members (but not consumers or occupiers), and the reasons for our view. - 5.3 Our reports may include: - (a) statistics and trends analysis; - (b) case studies or scenarios and insights from enquiries, complaints and systemic issues; and - (c) information about our scheme. - 5.4 We may publish the name of a provider if they fail to comply with the obligation to become a member. - 5.5 We may publish the name of a member who does not comply with our scheme, and how they do not comply.